alexsosn/OwlLocalizer/README.md

 ## Todo

+* Swift support.
+* Add mode to find only non-localized content, which is not present in localizable.strings yet.
-* Add handling for localizedStringForKey:
+* Add handling for ```localizedStringForKey:```.
-* Context awareness / AST awareness
+* Context awareness / Abstract Syntactic Tree awareness
 * Multi-line strings.
-* Do not include unit tests in search.
+* Exclude unit tests from search.